HugoF10/Templates-Clone/README.md

 # Templates-Clone
- Here you will see small copies of web sites to train and improve techniques in Front End development.
+ Here you will see small copies of web sites to train and improve techniques in **Front End development**.